 - Whether your baby has bruising from delivery

-- Whether a brother or sister also had severe jaundice
+- Whether an older sibling also had severe jaundice

-Based on these factors, your doctor may recommend an earlier time for a follow-up visit.
+Based on these factors, your doctor may recommend an earlier follow-up visit.

-When you arrive for your follow-up appointment, be prepared to answer the following questions that your doctor is likely to ask.
+When you arrive for your follow-up appointment, be prepared to answer the following questions.

 - How well is your baby feeding?